 What Sparked This?

 Over the following years, this collaboration and health impact assessments on minimum wage and paid sick days policies led to various other collaborative grants, research and educational activities and policy advocacy work with day laborer, domestic worker, low wage retail and restaurant worker centers/organizations.
+For a more detailed description of the initial stages of this work, please see Using Our Voice: Forging a Public Health Practice for Social Justice in Tackling Health Inequities Through Public Health Practice: Theory to Action.
 Through this work, various worker centers began to see SFDPH as an ally for workers’ rights and workers’ health.
 At the same time, the EHB team became more aware of wage theft and occupational health disparities as health equity issues.

 Documenting wage theft and its impacts on health